Vetting Developers at Lemon.io: Our Mighty Way

 Even when your business starts small, we know you’re thinking big.
 Spearhead the app revolution, beefing up your company with top tech talents — hire top engineers with us.
 Free yourself for greater deeds!

-The technical vetting of the newcomers was on the shoulders of one person: Anvar Azizov, who is now Lemon.io’s CTO.
+The technical vetting of the newcomers was on the shoulders of one person: Anvar Azizov, now Lemon.io’s CTO.
 He offered the developers a short task set and asked them to complete it in the course of 1-2 days.

 After 5 years, Coding Ninjas had much more to offer the market than the plain short tasks fulfillment.
 Uber for developers was a pretty suitable model for the nascent small startup — but when the company started to get more and more requests for the whole dev teams able to complete the entire project, its three founders decided it was time to change.
-Their approach was so profound that the ” change ” plan gradually shifted to the complete rebranding and restructuring of the whole business.
+Their approach was so profound that the ” change ” plan gradually shifted to the complete rebranding and restructuring of the business.

 From Uber to personal limo: enters Lemon.io